CrowdHailer/iridescence/README.md

 1. All test files must load test configuration
 2. Controller tests must load application file

+#### Tests
+Test should inherit from *MyTest* this includes FactoryGirl methods and ensures that tests on the database are rolled back

 #### Assets
 Assets are available from `public`.
 To start purecss and font-awesome icons are included